Washington state man becomes first U.S. death from coronavirus

 Health officials in Washington state said on Saturday a coronavirus patient has died, marking the first death in the U.S. from COVID-19, the illness associated with the virus.

+Health officials in Washington said 27 patients and 25 staff members at the center have symptoms associated with COVID-19.

+The Life Care Center of Kirkland said in a statement that new patients and visitors were being turned away, and patients and staff "with symptoms or who were potentially exposed are quarantined."

-The person who died was a man in his 50s who had underlying health conditions, and there was no evidence he contracted the virus through travel, health officials said.
+The person who died was a man in his 50s with underlying health conditions, and there was no evidence he contracted the virus through travel, health officials said.
+They suspect domestic "community spread" of the disease, a new phase for the United States that began this week on the West Coast.

+U.S. diplomatic officials said a 60-year old U.S. citizen diagnosed with the disease died Feb.
+6 at Jinyintian Hospital in Wuhan, China.

+The number of Americans who have so far contracted the virus, most overseas, rose to 69 Saturday, according to an NBC News tally.

 Washington Gov. Jay Inslee, meanwhile, declared a state of emergency in response to new cases of COVID-19, directing state agencies to use all resources necessary to prepare for and respond to the outbreak.